There are now 3 possible online modes for units:

 This unit covers a diversity of advanced topics in conservation genetics, including population structuring of threatened taxa; provenance in restoration ecology; extinction processes; DNA barcoding uses and consequences, among others.
 The unit provides a background appropriate for future research in conservation biology, molecular ecology, evolutionary biology, genetics, and marine, plant or animal biology.
 It is also directly relevant to industry such as natural resource management, environment and conservation researchers and restoration ecology.

 - 6 points

-- Typically this unit is assessed in the following ways: (1) a written research project proposal and an oral presentation of the research project proposal; (2) an assignment based on tutorials and laboratory work; and (3) laboratory note book.
+Indicative assessments in this unit are as follows: (1) a written research project proposal and an oral presentation of the research project proposal; (2) an assignment based on tutorials and laboratory work; and (3) laboratory note book.
 Further information is available in the unit outline.

 - Unit Coordinator(s)